French expedition to Ireland (1796): Preparation

 By August the plan was already behind schedule: severe shortages of stores and wages slowed work at the Brest shipyards, while the troops set aside for the invasion of Cornwall proved unreliable, deserting in large numbers.
-A practice voyage of the Cornish invasion fleet ended in total failure, as the small ships intended for the operation proved unable to operate in open water.
-The plan was dropped and the reliable soldiers from the unit were merged into the Ireland expeditionary force and the rest returned to prison.
-Reinforcements from the Mediterranean Fleet were also delayed: seven ships from the expedition under Contre-amiral Joseph de Richery had to shelter from the British blockade squadron in Rochefort, only arriving in Brest on 8 December, while a second squadron under Contre-amiral Pierre-Charles Villeneuve did not arrive until after the expeditionary force had departed.
+A practice voyage carried out by the Cornish invasion fleet ended in total failure, as the small ships intended for the operation proved unable to operate in open water.
+The plan to invade Cornwall was abandoned, with the reliable troops from the invasion army being reassigned to the Irish invasion force and the rest returned to prison.
+Reinforcements from the French Navy's Mediterranean Squadron were also delayed: a seven-ship squadron under Counter-admiral Joseph de Richery was forced to shelter in Rochefort to avoid British blockaders, only arriving in Brest on 8 December, while a second squadron under Counter-admiral Pierre-Charles Villeneuve did not arrive until after the Irish invasion force had departed.

 Throughout late 1796, progress on the expedition faltered.
-Hoche publicly blamed the naval command and specifically Vice-amiral Villaret de Joyeuse for the delay, whom he accused of being more interested in the planning of a proposed invasion of India.
-In October, Villaret was replaced by Vice-amiral Morard de Galles and the India plans were cancelled, while Hoche was placed in direct command of discipline within the fleet.
-By the second week of December the fleet was ready, consisting of 17 ships of the line, 13 frigates and 14 other vessels, including several large transports created by removing the cannons from old frigates to maximise cargo space.
-Each ship of the line carried 600 soldiers, the frigates 250 and the transports approximately 400.
-Included were cavalry units, field artillery and substantial military stores with which to arm the thousands of anticipated Irish volunteers.
-Hoche was still dissatisfied, announcing to the Directory on 8 December that he would rather lead his men in any other operation than the planned attack on Ireland.
-He was supported by Morard de Galles, who admitted that his men were so inexperienced at sea that encounters with the enemy should be avoided wherever possible.
+Hoche publicly blamed the French Navy and singled out Vice-admiral Louis Thomas Villaret de Joyeuse for the delay, whom he accused of being more interested in the planning of a proposed invasion of British India.
+In October, Villaret was replaced by Vice-admiral Justin Bonaventure Morard de Galles and the planned invasion of British India were cancelled, while Hoche was placed in command of overseeing efforts to maintain discipline within the invasion fleet.
+By the second week of December the invasion fleet, consisting of 17 ships of the line, 13 frigates, six corvettes and seven troopships, was ready to depart.
+Several troopships had been created by removing the cannons from old frigates to maximise cargo space.
+Each ship of the line carried 600 troops, the frigates 250 and the transports approximately 400.
+The invasion army comprised a mixture of infantry, cavalry and field artillery units, and the invasion fleet carried substantial military stores which were intended to arm Irish volunteers and rebels.
+Hoche was still dissatisfied, informing the Directory on 8 December that he would rather lead his men in any other operation than the planned invasion of Ireland.
+He was supported by de Galles, who admitted that his men were so inexperienced at sea that encounters with the British should be avoided wherever possible.